January 15, 2026 (1mo ago) — last updated February 28, 2026 (4d ago)

 Why this works

-Tiered systems leverage gamification and goal-setting.
-Clear milestones encourage repeat behavior and reward top performers.
+Tiered systems use gamification and clear goals to encourage repeat behavior and reward top performers.

 How to implement

-• Set clear thresholds and make progress visible.
+• Set clear thresholds and show partner progress.

 • Add non-monetary perks for higher tiers (early access, account managers, co-marketing).